 ---|---|

-Fly91 |
+Alhindair |

 Jettwings Airways |

-Jettwings Airways, a possible new entrant in the Indian civil aviation market, has announced in Jun '23 receival of a NOC for the operation of scheduled regional air routes in East and Northeast India under the UDAN Regional Connectivity Scheme.
-The operator would use Guwahati as its base and some reports suggest the Embraer E-series regional jet would be the choice of equipment. |
+Jettwings Airways, a possible new entrant in the Indian civil aviation market, had announced in Jun '23 receival of a NOC for the operation of scheduled regional air routes in East and Northeast India under the UDAN Regional Connectivity Scheme.
+The operator would use Guwahati as its base and some reports suggest the Embraer E-series regional jet would be the choice of equipment.
+According to recent news reports, the airline plans to fly from Guwahati to Cooch Behar, Rupsi, Bagdogra and Kolkata. |

 Spirit Air |